MaddaGh/love_as_an_act/README.md

 This <a href="https://maddagh.github.io/love_as_an_act/">html page</a> is a captive page developed for the workshop "Packing and Unpacking Care as a Framework for Building Collective Tools and Infrastructures" held by Meike Hardt.<br>

-It was originally accessible only by connecting to an independent hotspot hidden in a vineyard somewhere in the netherlands' countryside.
+It was originally accessible only by connecting to an independent solar hotspot hidden in a vineyard somewhere in the netherlands' countryside.
 The wifi was called "spores", many other hotspots, each one giving access to a captive, where hidden around the same space, all of the pages created where the result of a participant's personal reflections about shared readings and conversations on <i>All about love</i> by bell hooks and <i>The care manifesto</i>.

 <img src="hdsc_day10_30.jpeg" width=70%/>